 The Culinary Skills Training Program offers youth recovering from mental illness or with other barriers to employment with training, coaching, and work experience so that they can enter the labor force or continue further culinary schooling.

-The Fall 2017 semester begins September 11 and the deadline to apply is September 5.
+The Spring 2018 semester begins April 3 and the deadline to apply is March 16.
 To download an application, click here.
 For more information, contact program coordinator Glen Lamont by email or call 604.512.0628 or download the program curriculum.

 There are two components.
 The first is a five-month culinary program where students learn and practice culinary skills at the commercial kitchen in Coast’s Pacific Coast Apartments under the guidance of two Red Seal-certified chefs.
 The second is a six-week work experience practicum in Coast’s Social Crust Café & Catering, a Coast social enterprise located in Pacific Coast Apartment’s commercial space at 335 West Pender Street.